I do yoga. I am a Christian.

 - Samadhi — described by Patanjali as “a state of ecstasy” where “the meditator merges with his or her point of focus and transcends the Self altogether.”

 If we’re thinking of meditation in a non-spiritual sense, numerous studies show that there are definite health benefits to developing tools that help you focus, contemplate, and think.
-So there are benefits to “meditation” in the sense of learning how to focus your mind and calm your thoughts.
+So there is measurable good connected with “meditation” in the sense of learning how to focus your mind and calm your thoughts.

-But many Eastern meditation practices focus on emptying the mind and disconnecting from the body to transcend self and get in touch with the spiritual.
-And that’s in stark contrast to Christianity, which has never advocated a practice of disconnecting spirit from the physical body.
+However, many Eastern meditation practices focus on emptying the mind and disconnecting from the body to transcend self and get in touch with the spiritual.
+This is in stark contrast to Christianity, which has never advocated a practice of disconnecting spirit from the physical body.
 Though we teach that what makes you “you” is the spirit inside rather than the fleshly temple you reside in, there is no Biblical evidence that Christians should try to separate the two or transcend the body while here on earth.

 As Christians, we must learn to live “in the spirit” so our fleshly desires are ruled by our spirits as guided by God’s Spirit, but what we do with our bodies is still important (Gal.5:16-17).
 The key is “as guided by God’s Spirit.”
 Our spirits communicate with His and we’re ultimately accountable for exercising self-control and obedience to Him in all aspects of our lives.
 We must “cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God” (2 Cor.
 7:1).

-Another way Eastern mediation practices clash with Christianity is in looking somewhere other than God for answers.
+Another way Eastern mediation practices clash with Christianity is that it looks somewhere other than God for answers.
 Whether it’s getting in touch with the Self or becoming one with the universe, the goal of that sort of meditation is something outside God.
 Jesus Himself said, “I can of mine own self do nothing” (John 5:30), so what makes us think that we could find answers within our own selves?

 There is something called “meditation” in the Bible that Christians should definitely practice.
 I think that if Satan can’t draw Christians toward something evil, he’ll try to find a way to push them away from something good.
 We need to be careful that fear of Eastern meditation and New Age spirituality doesn’t keep us from practicing the right kind of meditation.